Unitarizing non-relativistic scattering: Partial-wave bounds and self-energy kernel from unitarity

-with $s_1$ and $s_2$ being the spins of the two interacting particles, the global constraints \eqref{eq:UnitarityLimits_Global} remain valid for the spin-averaged cross sections for a given orbital angular momentum, $\ell$.
-This implies that the upper bounds on the mass of thermal-relic dark matter for a given $\ell$ remain as in~\cite[Section~8]{Flores:2024sfy}. }
+with $s_1$ and $s_2$ being the spins of the two interacting particles, the global constraints \eqref{eq:UnitarityLimits_Global} remain valid for the spin-averaged cross-sections for a given orbital angular momentum, $\ell$.
+This implies that the upper bounds on the mass of thermal-relic dark matter for a given $\ell$ remain as in Ref.~\cite[Section~8]{Flores:2024sfy}. }

 Notably, the constraint \eqref{eq:UnitarityLimit_Coupled} implies also a \emph{lower} bound on $\sigma_\ell^{\elas}$ that depends on $\sigma_\ell^{\inel}$, attesting to the fact that inelastic interactions generate elastic scattering.